postgrespro/pg_query_state/README.md

 In fact, this module is able to explore external backend and determine its actual state.
 Particularly it's helpful when backend executes a heavy query or gets stuck.

+## Use cases
+Using this module there can help in the following things:
+ - detect a long query (along with other monitoring tools)
+ - overwatch the query execution ([example](https://asciinema.org/a/c0jon1i6g92hnb5q4492n1rzn))

 ## Installation
 To install `pg_query_state`, please apply patches `custom_signal.patch`, `executor_hooks.patch` and `runtime_explain.patch` to the latest stable version of PostgreSQL 9.5 and rebuild PostgreSQL.